Characteristics, Types, and Functions of Electrolytic Capacitors

 Under the action of a DC electric field, the loss of a capacitor exists in the form of leakage loss, which is generally small.
 Under the action of an alternating electric field, the loss of the capacitor is not only related to the leakage conductance, but also the periodic polarization establishment process.

-II Aluminum electrolytic capacitors
+II Aluminum Electrolytic Capacitors

 The aluminum case and the plastic cover are sealed to form an electrolytic capacitor.
 Compared with other types of capacitors, aluminum electrolytic capacitors have the following obvious characteristics in structure:

-(3) The negative foil plays the role of electrical extraction in the electrolytic capacitor, because the electrolyte used as the cathode of the electrolytic capacitor cannot be directly connected to the external circuit, and an electrical path must be formed through another metal electrode and other parts of the circuit.
+(3) The negative foil plays the role of electrical extraction in the electrolytic capacitor because the electrolyte used as the cathode of the electrolytic capacitor cannot be directly connected to the external circuit, and an electrical path must be formed through another metal electrode and other parts of the circuit.

 (5) Since the dielectric oxide film of the aluminum electrolytic capacitor is obtained by anodizing, and its thickness is proportional to the voltage applied by the anodizing, in principle, the thickness of the dielectric layer of the aluminum electrolytic capacitor can be artificially and precisely controlled.
+The dielectric thickness is approximately 1.4 nanometers per volt of forming voltage.

-Figure2. the internal structure of the Aluminum electrolytic capacitor
+internal structure of Aluminum electrolytic capacitor

 As the figure shows, the positive electrode and the negative electrode are wound according to their central axes to form the core of an aluminum electrolytic capacitor.
 The core is placed in an aluminum case to package the aluminum electrolytic capacitor.
-To keep the electrolyte solution from leaking and drying up, the mouth of the aluminum case of the electrolytic capacitor package is sealed with a rubber plug.
+To keep the electrolyte solution from leaking and drying up, the opening of the aluminum case of the electrolytic capacitor package is sealed with a rubber plug.
 To obtain a large capacitance and a small volume, the surface of the positive aluminum foil is chemically etched to form an uneven surface, which increases the surface area of the electrode, thereby increasing the capacitance.

 The reason why aluminum electrolytic capacitors have polarity is that the aluminum oxide film on the positive electrode plate has unidirectional conductivity.
 Only when the positive electrode of the capacitor is connected to the positive electrode of the power supply and the negative electrode is connected to the negative electrode of the power supply can the aluminum oxide film serve as an insulating medium.
-If the polarity of the aluminum electrolytic capacitor is reversed, the aluminum oxide film becomes a conductor, and the electrolytic capacitor not only fails to function but also causes a large current to pass through, causing damage to the capacitor.
-To prevent the accidental explosion of aluminum electrolytic capacitors during use, the mechanical grooves of the groove type are generally pressed on the end face of the aluminum casing package.
-Once the internal pressure of the electrolytic capacitor is too high, the grooves of the weak links will crack and release the pressure.
-Explosion-proof.
+If the polarity of the aluminum electrolytic capacitor is reversed, the aluminum oxide film becomes a conductor, and the electrolytic capacitor not only fails to function but also causes a large current to pass through, causing damage to the capacitor and potentially resulting in catastrophic failure, fire, or explosion.

 Compared with other types of capacitors, the advantages of aluminum electrolytic capacitors are shown in the following aspects:

 (3) The dielectric oxide film of aluminum electrolytic capacitors can withstand very high electric field strength.
-During the operation of aluminum electrolytic capacitors, the electric field strength of the dielectric oxide film is about 600kV / mm, which is more than 30 times that of paper dielectric capacitors.
+During the operation of aluminum electrolytic capacitors, the electric field strength of the dielectric oxide film is about 600kV/mm, which is more than 30 times that of paper dielectric capacitors.

 (1) Poor insulation performance.
 It can be said that aluminum electrolytic capacitors have the worst insulation performance among all types of capacitors.
-For aluminum electrolytic capacitors, a leakage current is usually used to characterize its insulation performance.
+For aluminum electrolytic capacitors, leakage current is usually used to characterize its insulation performance.
 The leakage current of high-voltage and large-capacity aluminum electrolytic capacitors can reach less than 1mA.

 (4) Aluminum electrolytic capacitors have polarity.
 When used in electronic circuits, the anode of an aluminum electrolytic capacitor must be connected to a point with a high potential in the circuit, and the cathode to a point with a low potential to perform its electrical function normally.
 If the connection is reversed, the leakage current of the capacitor will increase sharply, and the core will be seriously heated, which will cause the capacitor to fail, and may explode and damage other components on the circuit board.

-III Uses of electrolytic capacitors
+III Uses of Electrolytic Capacitors

-5. Temperature compensation: To compensate for the influence of other components' inadequate temperature adaptability, compensation is performed to improve the stability of the circuit.
+5. Temperature Compensation: To compensate for the influence of other components' inadequate temperature adaptability, compensation is performed to improve the stability of the circuit.

 6. Timing: The capacitor and resistor are used together to determine the time constant of the circuit.
 The time constant t = RC.